firebase/genkit/docs/plugin-authoring.md

-# Genkit Plugin Authoring Guide
+# Writing Genkit plugins

-Genkit's capabilities are designed to be extended by **Plugins**.
+Genkit's capabilities are designed to be extended by plugins.
 Genkit plugins are configurable modules that can provide models, retrievers, indexers, trace stores, and more.
 You've already seen plugins in action just by using Genkit: